mfa/probikegarage-to-sqlite/README.md

-# ProBikeGarage to JSON
+# ProBikeGarage to SQLite

-A Python tool to download and save ProBikeGarage data to JSON files for analysis and backup purposes.
+A Python tool to download ProBikeGarage data and convert it to SQLite database for analysis and backup purposes.

+This project used Anthropic Claude Sonnet 4 a lot to build this faster.

 ## Overview